 Apache Hadoop [3] is an open source implementation of the Google MapReduce [2] technology.
-Apache Hadoop MapReduce uses HDFS distributed parallel file system for data storage, which stores the data across the local disks of the compute nodes while presenting a single file system view through the HDFS API.
+Apache Hadoop MapReduce uses Hadoop Distributed File System (HDFS) for data storage, which stores the data across the local disks of the compute nodes while presenting a single file system view through the HDFS API.
 HDFS is designed for deployment on commodity clusters and achieves reliability through replication of data across nodes.
-Hadoop optimizes the data locality information provided by the HDFS file system.
+Hadoop optimizes the data communication of MapReduce jobs by scheduling computations near the data using the data locality information provided by HDFS.
 Hadoop follows a master node with many client workers approach and uses a global queue for the task scheduling, achieving natural load balancing among the tasks.
 Hadoop performs data distribution and automatic task partitioning based on the information provided in the master program and based on the structure of the data stored in HDFS.
 MapReduce architecture reduces the overheads of data transfer by overlapping data communication with the computations.
 Hadoop performs duplicate execution of slower executing tasks and handles tasks failures by rerunning of the failed tasks.